Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Marry Kolesnik, Shutterstock

-Arguably one of the cutest puppies with floppy ears is a basset hound.
-Not only do their ears droop so much, they trip on them—they are also full of the cutest wrinkles.
-As adults, they are super laid back and very gentle.
+Arguably, a Basset Hound is one of the cutest puppies with floppy ears.
+As adults, they are laid back and very gentle.
 They don’t require a lot of exercise and love to eat.
-While they make excellent snuggle buddies, they do tend to become overweight.
-It may be tempting to let them have table scraps or snacks, but this is bad for their long backs.
+While they make excellent snuggle buddies, Basset hounds can easily become overweight.
+Providing a well-balanced diet and daily exercise is vital for keeping them healthy.

 6. Afghan Hound